Will the Athletics’ positive COVID-19 test postpone the start of the Mariners’ upcoming homestand?

 *** Rookie right-hander Ljay Newsome will remain in Taijuan Walker’s vacated spot in the starting rotation.
 Newsome filled in that start when Walker was traded to the Blue Jays.

-Manager Scott Servais informed the laid-back Newsome on Saturday.
+Seattle manager Scott Servais informed the laid-back Newsome on Saturday.

-“He’s earned it,” Servais said on a pregame video call.
+“He’s earned it,” Servais said during a pregame video call.
 “He did a really nice job against a good Padres lineup the other day.
 We’ll fire him out there.
 Nothing really phases Ljay.
 Like I told him when he was starting the other day, I said, ‘Are you OK with that?’
 And he says, ‘I suppose.’
 He’s just like, ‘Tell me when I’m pitching, and I’m good to go.’
 It’ll be a good challenge for him.”

 Editor’s note: The Times declined to send reporter Ryan Divish to Anaheim for this game because of COVID-19 safety concerns.